robinoud/BADS7604_HW3_Deep-Learning/README.md

 ## 2. Data Preperation

 In this section, we made an attempt to get data ready for testing with a self-designed MLP network.
-To share feasible methods with each other, we discuss the results of members' self-experiment. briefly, in addition to **`correctness`** and **`missing value`**, the different types of attributes including numerical and categorical values need to be managed.
+To share feasible methods with each other, we discuss the results of members' self-experiment.
+Briefly, we removed missing values or outliers from the columns which interested us in the cleansing step.
+Next, the different types of attributes including numerical and categorical values need to be managed.
 Since traditional machine learning usually requires a numerical format for training and making a prediction.
 So we have to **`convert the categorical values to numerical values`** such as WorkClass, Education, Marital-Status, Occupation, Relationship.
+Then, as encountering imbalanced datasets, we applied SMOTE (Synthetic Minority Over-sampling Technique) to perform over-sampling for solving the problem.
+Lastly, normalization was used for learning algorithms' benefit.

 <img src="https://github.com/robinoud/BADS7604_Deep-Learning/blob/4ec9a052a7fe7526bcd967b542eebf7e1574f438/Data%20preperation%20steps.png" style="width:600px;"/>